This article was scientifically reviewed by Jessica Bucher

 These reports are highly detailed, and while they do use a lot of scientific jargon, they’re easily broken down into layman’s terms so you can understand the specific components.

 The more specialized the test you take, the more specific your end results will be.
 Most reports come with a key that explains each factor and how it relates to your DNA.

 There are a lot of factors that go into evaluating your DNA and external elements that can skew your results.
 However, the testing itself is precise, so you can rest assured that your results will be fairly accurate, though they will never be 100 percent.

 Several stories have emerged about people who have taken DNA tests from different companies and ended up with varying results.
 Does this mean that one is more accurate than another?

-No, it simply means that these companies are likely testing different factors in the DNA strands.
+No, it simply means that these companies are likely testing different factors in the DNA 1.
 Typically, your ethnic estimate will generally be the same with slight variations among companies, particularly if they dial into specific regions.

 Interpreting Possible Matches

 When it comes to interpreting possible familial matches, DNA companies essentially compare common DNA among those who submit their samples.
 By doing this, they identify a similar code that may indicate your relationship to someone else in the database.

 Many of these matches are distant, which makes sense because a person's ancestry dates back thousands of years and having similar ancestors will lead to these matches.